BJDevelopes/esx-chameleonpaint/README.md

 ## Credit
 - [MrZedo](https://github.com/MrZedo/Cameleon-Color) Used information and assets found in this repo to implement the primary effect.
-- I TAKE NO CREDIT FOR CREATING THIS, I ONLY CONVERTED IT TO ESX
+- I TAKE NO CREDIT FOR CREATING THIS, I ONLY CONVERTED IT TO ESX,
 SOURCE: https://github.com/JoeSzymkowiczFiveM/qb-chameleonpaint

 ## Dependencies